knutsoned/bevy_lazy_signals/README.md

     // update the next_value multiple times, but we're lazy, so the signal itself only runs once
     // using whatever value is in next_value when it gets evaluated, i.e. the last signal to
     // actually be sent

+    // this is referred to as lossy

+    // TODO provide a stream version of signals that provides a Vec<T> instead of Option<T>
+    // to the closures

+    // in the mean time, if we read x and y and send the signals in the First schedule
+    // we can use them to position a sprite during the Update schedule

+    // the screen_x and screen_y are only recomputed if the value of x and/or y changed

+    // LazySignals.read just returns the data value of the LazySignalsState<f32> component

+    // for a Computed, this updates during PreUpdate by default and is otherwise immutable
+    // (unless you modify the component directly, which voids the warranty)

+    // TODO concrete example using bevy_mod_picking
 }

 fn main() {